reubenrowe/ocaml-decml/EXAMPLES.md

   and Decml.Model.Ex (m_n, p_n) = ... in ...
 ```

-as documented in this [bug](https://caml.inria.fr/mantis/view.php?id=6014) on
-Mantis.
 We set the locations so merlin can associate the error with the sugared
 patterns.